As a fruit farmer and breeder, I continue my efforts to appreciate the beauty of fruit as a plant. As... Read More

 I've been working behind the scenes on this series to show how the fruit is made throughout the year and the process of growing it.
 I create and display large prints of these works on a single sheet of paper.
 I also show how many branches, flowers, leaves and larvae were thinned out during the year's work.
 I exhibited my work as if it were the ground.
 In addition, as a breeder, I made a photographic work of breeds that were eliminated in the process of breeding and selection.

+record the appearance of such varieties.
 The reason I say this is to show that I'm not just creating beautiful fruit portraits.